silren93/Airline-Ticket-Reservation-System/README.md

 - View ticket booking history

 ### **For Administrators:**
-- Add and modify flight schedules
+- Add, modify and delete flight schedules
-- Activate and deactivate jet details
+- Activate or deactivate jet details
-- Delete flights from the schedule
-- View comprehensive booking statistics
+- View detailed booking statistics for analysis

 ### **Additional Functionality:**
 - A frequent flier miles system is integrated to reward loyal customers with additional benefits.